 Paper goods can take a big chunk out of your budget.
 Not only do you need to dish out for your wedding invitations, but also the envelopes, RSVP cards and postage costs that come with it.
 Multiply this by the number of invitees, and you can see where it starts to add up.

 The solution: send your save the dates and invitations out digitally via a wedding website!
-(Link to reasons to have a wedding website article) Not only will this reduce your spend on stationery, but you can also track your RSVP’s online too and streamline the entire process.
-It’s easy to see why many modern brides are opting for creative wedding websites (Link to Wedsites features) to connect with their guests while saving a few dollars along the way.
+Not only will this reduce your spend on stationery, but you can also track your RSVP’s online too and streamline the entire process.
+It’s easy to see why many modern brides are opting for creative wedding websites to connect with their guests while saving a few dollars along the way.

 From your photographer to your celebrant, keep in mind that many of your chosen wedding vendors are actually charging you for their time.
 This includes transport to and from the venue on the day itself, along with any pre-wedding site visits or meetings.